SumoLogic/sumologic-kubernetes-collection/deploy/docs/v1_conf_examples.md

 queued_chunks_limit_size {{ .Values.fluentd.buffer.queueChunkLimitSize | quote }}
 overflow_action drop_oldest_chunk
 ```
-If you want to add any new Buffer/Flush/Retry Config, you can add them in the `extraConf` section.
+However, if you wish to add any additional Buffer/Flush/Retry Configs, you can do so in the `extraConf` section.

 ```yaml
 fluentd: